 Characteristics of the disease

-Sometimes the disease is chronic (COPD).
-This is an extremely serious and serious condition.
+Sometimes the disease occurs in chronic form(COPD).
+This is extremely serious and serious condition.
 After all, COPD is incurable.
-Taking medications, using folk recipes only helps to slow down the development of pathology and significantly improve the patient's condition.
+Taking medications, using folk recipes They only help to slow down the development of pathology and significantly improve the patient’s condition.

 Causes of the disease